 Inverters typically produce noise levels between 50-60 decibels, while traditional generators can produce noise levels of up to 80 decibels or higher.

 Having said that, solar generators are even quieter than any fossil fuel-powered option with their nearly-silent operation.
-With few moving parts, a portable power station and solar panels can replace the constant roar of a gas-powered engine.
+With few moving parts, a portable power station and solar panels can replace the constant roar of a petrol-powered engine.

 Inverter generators require less maintenance than traditional generators.
 They have fewer moving parts, and their advanced technology makes them more reliable.
 Inverter generators also often have built-in features such as automatic shut-off, which helps prevent damage and prolong the generator’s life.